-Note: Not all required increases are reported, additionally, some of the reported increases are not required.
-There are increases that do not meet the statutory requirements for reporting and prescription drugs that do not meet the definition for reporting under the program’s regulations and Section 321(g) of Title 21 of the United States Code.
-The data only reflects what was reported.
+Note: Not all required increases are reported; additionally, some of the reported increases are not required.
+There are increases that do not meet the statutory requirements for reporting, and there are prescription drugs that do not meet the definition for reporting under the program’s regulations and Section 321(g) of Title 21 of the United States Code.
+The data reflects only what was reported.

 Data Visualizations